RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/management-monitoring-and-automation/mma-labs/mma-lab-6.md

 This helped demonstrate how Systems Manager can simplify and centralize the management of AWS resources at scale.

 ## Steps Taken
-1. Logged into AWS Console
+1. Logged into AWS Management Console
-2. ...
+2. Generate inventory lists for managed instances
+3. Install a Custom Application using Run Command
+4. Use Parameter Store to manage application settings
+5. Use Session Manager to access instances

 ## Challenges
 - ...